- Running the test of WEBDEV project

 The following modules are automatically started during the test of a dynamic WEBDEV site (Session or AWP mode):

 - The Web server installed on the computer and configured for WEBDEV when installing WEBDEV.

 The test cannot be run if the Web server is not started.

 The administrator is used to manage the connections to the Web server and to configure the WEBDEV sites.

-Note: a project test can be run from the test page of the administrator ("Advanced" tab of WD240ADMIN, "Test page" button).
+Remark: a project test can be run from the test page of the administrator ("Advanced" tab of WD250ADMIN, "Test page" button).

 The WEBDEV engine is used to manage the requests made by the Web users from their browser and to return the corresponding dynamic HTML page.